-6.6.5 Log Files on Toptools Server
+6.6.5 Log Files on the toptools server

 The Toptools Server Bridge component can create a log file called ttbrg.log (located in the directory where the bridge was installed) if certain registry settings are modified.
 By default, logging is turned off.
 To activate logging, edit the key: